 So come and meet us in Valencia, discover this still relatively unknown jewel of Spain that really has to something to offer everyone and see some of our hundreds of wonderful properties for sale here!

-We moved to Valencia in February 2002.
-We now help others to do the same and experience this wonderful area.
-We set up Peek at Spain SL to sell properties in this area.
-We hope that this gives you an insight into the area and encourages you to visit us.
 I am pleased to say that “Europe’s Famous Hostels” have also produced an excellent guide for the budget traveller which can be downloaded from the Europe’s Famous Hostels website.